 DirectIndustry e-magazine: Can our cities accommodate more charging stations?

 Luis LE MOYNE: Electric charging is frequent and time-consuming.
 So we have to put these charging stations first in places where people spend time doing other things like businesses, car parks, houses.
 Energy must be made available where there is time for charging.
-The city centre is clearly not an interesting place to place charging stations.
+The city center is clearly not an interesting place to place charging stations.

 DirectIndustry e-magazine: Some experts start to question the reality of a world full of autonomous vehicles that would drive without human intervention.
 What do you think of that?